Research agenda: Driving forces of policy making and implementation in China

 Implementation of China’s National Action Plan on Antimicrobial Resistance

-This study improves our understanding of how policymakers’ perceptions of antimicrobial drive their behaviour and selection of policy options aimed at appropriate use of antimicrobials and will impact on policies and responses for AMR use currently being developed in Asian countries.
-This project is funded by the World Health Organization, see interview.
+This study maps China’s policy response to antimicrobial resistance.
+We also study how policymakers’ perceptions of the problem of antimicrobial resistance drive their behaviour and selection of policy options aimed at appropriate use of antimicrobials.
+This is a collaborative and comparative project across countries in Asia.
+The project is funded by the World Health Organization, see this interview.

 Pedagogical Approaches in Teaching the Multiple Streams Framework

-This chapter describes the main concepts, key assumptions, and different hypotheses of the by the Multiple Streams Framework (MSF) as well as learning objectives and pedagogy on how best to teach MSF.
-Under review, book chapter in edited volume.
+This book chapter describes the main concepts, key assumptions, and different hypotheses of the the Multiple Streams Framework (MSF) as well as learning objectives and pedagogy on how best to teach MSF.
+Published in “Handbook of Teaching Public Policy,” edited by Emily St. Denny and Philippe Zittoun (2024).

 Legitimizing Postcrisis Policy Change: Crisis-Framing Strategies by Public Leaders in China

 Existing research shows that post-crisis policy change in democracies is shaped by how crises are framed.
 Given structural political differences, it is unclear what role such framing plays in post-crisis policy change in authoritarian systems.
 This study adjusts the concept of crisis framing to authoritarian China and subsequently applies it to SARS, the Sichuan earthquake, and the H1N1 pandemic.
 The article shows that even though there are no competing frames, leaders in China do frame crises in different ways.
 We argue that if public leaders want to legitimate major post-crisis policy change, they simultaneously acknowledge the crisis, admit a malfunctioning status quo, and put forward explicit proposals for policy change.
 You’ll find the abstract below my signature and the full article attached.
-Published in Natural Hazards Review (2022).
+This project has been published in Natural Hazards Review (2022).
+Click here for the full final draft before copy editing.